 If the business you are buying has outstanding or unpaid payroll taxes, sale taxes or property taxes, will you assume these liabilities?
 As a broker, our recommendation is to secure written confirmation of any outstanding taxes having been paid or not and make sure there are no liens on the property.
 You want to purchase this company with a clean slate.

 What prepaid expenses exist, and will they be pro-rated before the completion of the sale?

 Digital media has such a large footprint in our personal and professional lives.
 Any marketing, advertising, or SEO services in place, and if so, will they continue under current contracts?
 Ask the current owner for a list of all agreements, subscriptions, memberships and contracts to determine if these will be pro-rated, cancelled or continued upon the business sale.

 Accounts receivable (AR) is also an issue that should be sorted out before the closing day.
 How much AR exists and who is going to collect it.
 Will you as the new owner collect or will the previous owner still get paid for some portion of remaining amount?
 If you negotiate to pay for the AR, will the current owner sell it to you at a discount since there is no guarantee of collecting it as the new owner?
 Either way, during the due diligence phase you really need to determine how the AR & AP will be managed.

-These are just a few of the questions to be asked when deciding to make an offer to purchase a company, you can certainly see how lengthy the process is.
-Be exhaustive, be diligent and don’t assume anything conveys at closing.
+As you see, it’s not only knowing what to look for when buying a business, it’s also knowing what questions to ask.
+We’ve outlined only a few of them here, but you can certainly see how lengthy the process is.
+Be exhaustive, be diligent, and don’t assume anything conveys at closing.
 After all, you are probably paying a hefty sum of money and incurring a liability like nothing you have experienced before.
 If you have questions, Valhalla Business Brokers will have the answers or we know how to get them.